 Have Korean BBQ at Heukdonga Samseng restaurant

-One of our local friends took us to this restaurant for our first Korean BBQ after moving to Seoul.
-They served Jeju black pig and everything was delicious.
+After moving to Seoul, one of our local friends took us to this restaurant for our first Korean BBQ.
+They served Jeju black pig, and everything was delicious.

 Address: 14 Bongeunsa-ro 86-gil, Gangnam-gu, Seoul, South Korea